Personal information we collect

 - our service providers or partners/affiliates

 - our professional advisers

 - if you are an employee, a contractor or supplier of services to a client, then we may disclose your personal information as part of providing services to that client.

 We do not disclose personal information to third parties for the purpose of allowing them to send marketing material to you.
 However, we may share non-personal, de-identified or aggregated information to them for research or promotional purposes.

-We may transfer your personal information to other Dūcere entities in Australia or overseas to fulfill the purpose of collection of the personal information, or a related or ancillary purpose or otherwise in accordance with the Privacy Act.
+We may transfer your personal information to other Dūcere entities in Australia or overseas to fulfill the purpose of collection of the personal information or in connection with the provision of services to you, or a related or ancillary purpose or otherwise in accordance with the Privacy Act.
 We may also store, process or back-up your personal information on servers that are located overseas (including through third party service providers).